nordlow/compiler-benchmark/README.md

 ## Conclusions (from sample run shown below)

-Vox, D's reference compiler `dmd` are far ahead of all its competition especially when it comes to check and default build (standard compilation) performance.
+Vox and D's reference compiler `dmd` are far ahead of all its competition especially when it comes to check and default build (standard compilation) performance.
 Specifically,